Form 8.3 - Network International Holdings

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWoche der Notenbanken: ATX weit im Plus -- DAX fester -- Wall Street legt zu -- Börsen in Fernost beenden Handel uneins
+Börse aktuell - Live TickerUS-Arbeitsmarktbericht ruft gute Laune hervor: ATX geht deutlich höher ins Wochenende -- DAX schließt fester -- Wall Street letztlich höher -- Asiens Börsen letztlich stärker

-Der heimische Markt zeigt sich am Montag mit Gewinnen.
-Auch der deutsche Aktienmarkt notiert im Plus.
-In den USA geht es an den Börsen aufwärts.
-Die asiatischen Börsen bewegten sich am Montag in unterschiedliche Richtungen.
+Der heimische Aktienmarkt zeigte sich am letzten Handelstag der Woche sehr stark.
+Der deutsche Leitindex verbuchte ebenfalls Gewinne.
+Die US-Indizes setzten ihre Gewinnserie auch am Freitag fort.
+Die asiatischen Börsen konnten am Freitag steigen; in Japan fand feiertagsbedingt kein Handel statt.